 These are traditionally raised white (pustule) or angry red (papule) bumps on the skin.
-With this type of spot, I suspect that there are bacteria involved, so I may use some topical antibiotics—something that contains benzoyl peroxide or an antibiotic like erythromycin or clindamycin to help clear the bacteria from your skin.
+With this type of spot, I suspect there are bacteria involved, so I may use some topical antibiotics—something that contains benzoyl peroxide or an antibiotic like erythromycin or clindamycin to help clear the bacteria from your skin.

-Usually, if the pimple doesn’t have a head yet and is still under the skin, not only can trying to extract it be very painful, but you can also cause irritation and even infection, which will make it harder for the spot to heal.
+Usually, if the pimple doesn't have a head yet and is still under the skin, not only can trying to extract it be very painful, but you can also cause irritation and even infection, which will make it harder for the spot to heal.
 Worse yet, if you really traumatise the skin, you risk scarring, which can be permanent.
-See a dermatologist who can prescribe medications, or try to use over-the-counter anti-acne medications from a reputable, dermatologist-endorsed brand.
+See a dermatologist who can prescribe medications, or try over-the-counter anti-acne medications from a reputable, dermatologist-endorsed brand.